 How to File an External Clinical Appeal

-To file an external clinical appeal, the practitioner appealing on his/her own behalf must complete a New York State External Appeal Application, accessible at www.dfs.ny.gov/insurance/extapp/extappl.pdf and send it to the New York State Department of Financial Services within 60 days (45 days before July 1, 2014) from the date of the final adverse determination of the first level appeal.
+To file an external clinical appeal, the practitioner appealing on his/her own behalf must complete a New York State External Appeal Application, accessible at http://www.dfs.ny.gov/insurance/extapp/extappl.pdf and send it to the New York State Department of Financial Services within 60 days (45 days prior to July 1, 2014) of the date of the final adverse determination of the first level appeal.

 The New York State Department of Financial Services screens applications and assigns eligible appeals to state-certified external appeals agents.
 The Department of Financial Services then notifies both the filer and EmblemHealth whether the request is eligible for appeal, provides explanation thereof and sends a copy of the signed release form.